AliDrgt/Vehicle-Marketplace/README.md

 As an admin, I want to oversee user accounts and listings so that the platform maintains quality and security.
 As a buyer, I want to save my favorite listings so that I can easily revisit and compare them later.

-# Database Schema and ER Diagram for Vehicle Marketplace

 ## 1. Database Tables and Relationships

 ### User Table